 It’s no secret that many of the people who contribute reviews or articles to HomeKit News (including myself of course) are fans of Aqara to one degree or another, and the product I’m reviewing today may well be their best product yet, which goes a large way to show that when it comes to decent quality output, allied with being the most prolific of manufacturers right now, Aqara can’t really be beaten.

 the product in question is the new Aqara G3 Camera Hub, which you could consider a ‘Pro’ version of the G2H, due to the many additions we’ll delve into later, although that would be a bit unfair to the G2H, which I consider to be one of the better HomeKit cameras out there.

-Note: It’s only fair to point out that at the time of writing, the G3 has only just been released in Mainland China, and is not available in other territories, although as with many of their other products, like the Aqara M2 and M1S that were recently released in the US, it’s fairly evident that the G3 will be making its way to international stores eventually.
+Note: It’s only fair to point out that at the time of writing, the G3 was only released in Mainland China, and was not available in other territories, although as with many of their other products, like the Aqara M2 and M1S that were recently released in the US, the G3 has now been released ‘internationally’ – currently The US, Canada, and France.

 When it comes to either news or reviews, the goal has always been to be straightforward with what I like and don’t like, and this review will be no exception.
 That being said, I’ve found it hard to find any major flaws, only minor ones that can probably be ironed out with firmware updates. so, if you want to see what all the fuss is about, read on…